Pay & Leave Benefits

 In addition to our yearly PTO, PSA members have access to other types of leave and leave support through our contract and the City.
 Please contact your representative if you run into any issues while trying to access these benefits.

-Other Leave Benefits
+Additional Leave Benefits

 Bereavement Leave (Article XVI (16).
 Section 2: